Chicken Vegetable Soup Recipe + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

 Our chicken vegetable soup recipe uses rotisserie chicken, frozen veggies, and pasta, for the easiest meal ever.
-Make it for dinner tonight!
+Make this chicken veggie soup for dinner tonight!

-Nothing goes better with chilly winter evenings than a warm bowl of delicious soup.
+Nothing goes better with chilly winter evenings than a warm bowl of delicious chicken and veggie soup.

 Plus, it’s easy to prepare a large batch to feed a crowd or save as leftovers.
 When your days are busy, not having to cook every night can be a lifesaver!

 Looking for more chicken and vegetables soup recipes?
 Try this cheesy version with broccoli and rice or my creamy Alfredo Tortellini Soup.

 Both are hearty, filling, and ready in about 30 minutes!
 Want something a little lighter?
 Try our easy vegetable soup that is full of flavor!

 Not in the mood for soups of any kind?
 Make One-Pan Honey Garlic Chicken and Veggies instead.

 It goes from prep to table in under an hour for an easy weeknight meal.

 Chicken Vegetable Soup Recipe – Tips and Tricks